Home > Strategy Index > Bullish Trading Strategies

 Leverage

-Compared to buying the shares outright, the call buyer is able to gain leverage since the lower priced calls appreciate in value faster percentagewise for every point rise in the price of the underlying stock
+Compared to buying the underlying shares outright, the call option buyer is able to gain leverage since the lower priced calls appreciate in value faster percentagewise for every point rise in the price of the underlying stock

 Unlimited Profit Potential

-Since they can be no limit as to how high the stock price can be at expiration date, there is no limit to the maximum profit possible when implementing the long call strategy.
+Since they can be no limit as to how high the stock price can be at expiration date, there is no limit to the maximum profit possible when implementing the long call option strategy.

 The formula for calculating profit is given below: